<< Back to all Blogs

 Balance: $33,597 divided by 10 years of ownership = $3,360 per year to operate.

-Total costs for state taxes and registration, etc. fees was a SUBSTANTIAL (10%) part of overall ownership costs.
+1. Total costs for state taxes and registration, etc. fees was a substantial (10%) part of overall ownership costs.

-The cost of car purchase itself represented 35% of overall costs over the 10-year period.
+3. The cost of the car purchase itself represented 35% of overall costs over the 10-year period.

-Gas, interstingly, didn't show a unilateral upward projectory leading to 2008.
-I guess i used the car for travel/vacations, though i don't remember which ones, but i see that the year i bought it i spent $639 for gas, which is more than i spent in 2007.
-2008 is already the year showing the most spent on gas for the whole time i've owned the car.
+4. Gas, interestingly, didn't show a unilateral upward projectory leading to 2008.
+In the year I bought it, I spent $639 for gas, which is more than I spent in 2007.
+2008 is already the year showing the most spent on gas for the whole time I've owned the car.

-Insurance, happily, has FALLEN, especially from 2006 on, which i think is when i dropped the collision/comprehensive on the car, in year 8.
+6. Insurance, happily, has fallen, especially from 2006 on, which is when I dropped the collision/comprehensive on the car, in year 8.

-So i spent less money to operate my car for 10 years than the new prius and honda hybrids will cost over 5 years.
-Yeah, the cost of gas for those cars will be less than what i'm spending, but i don't think that would make up for equally high expenses for registration, insurance and repairs.
+So I spent less money to operate my car for 10 years than the new Prius and Honda hybrids will cost over 5 years.
+While gas costs for these hybrids will be lower than my costs, I don't think that alone makes up for equally high expenses for registration, insurance and repairs, not to mention the purchase price.
 Unless, of course, you really need a new car.
-But otherwise it's clear that coaxing an old car along is a whole lot cheaper than buying a new one.
+But otherwise it's clear that coaxing an old car along is a great deal cheaper than buying a new one.

-So while i grumbled a bit last week to fork over $650 for repairs to my car's emissions system, it's still a small price to pay compared to new car ownership costs.
+So while I grumbled a bit last week to pay over $650 for repairs to my car's emissions system, it's still a small price to pay compared to new car ownership costs.
 But you knew that already, didn't you?
-Smile

 1. ann link Says: